Enterprise-CMCS/mac-fc-security-hub-collector/README.md

-You will need to create a team map file with a JSON object that describes your teams based on account numbers and environments.
+You will need to create a team map file with a JSON object that describes your teams based on account numbers, environments and optional role ARN overrides.
 For example:

 ```json
 {